North Shore Numismatic Society

 We are a non-profit society working for the advancement of numismatica at all levels.
 Membership is open to everyone.

-Our Club meetings are held on the 3rd Tuesday of the month at the Bonsor Recreation Centre, Burnaby, in Multipurpose Room #2.
-Doors open at 7pm and the meeting starts at 7:30 pm.
+Our Club meetings are held on the 3rd Tuesday of the month at the Bonsor 55+ Senior Centre (across the parking lot from the Bonsor Recreation Main Building where we used to meet).
+We are in Multipurpose Room 1 and 2 upstairs.
+Doors open at 6.30pm and the meeting starts at 7:00 pm.
 Free Parking.
+Finishes at 9pm.

 A Brief History